Elaine Lui: Career

 After graduating from Western, she worked for Rogers Communications and trained employees to install Internet connections.

 Lui worked in not-for-profit fundraising.
 She had been living in Vancouver and working for the University of British Columbia when she returned to Toronto to care for her mother, who needed a kidney transplant.
 She then took a job with Covenant House, which offers shelter and services for the homeless.
 LaineyGossip.com grew out of an email that Lui sent to two friends to keep them up to date on celebrity gossip.
 The subscriber list quickly grew and she started her blog.
 She left Covenant House in 2006 to commit herself full-time to her blog.

 etalk, CTV's Canadian entertainment newsmagazine, hired Lui in 2006.
 Since joining etalk, Lui has covered the Oscars, the Super Bowl, the JUNO Awards, Sundance Film Festival, Cannes Film Festival, Toronto International Film Festival (TIFF) and the MuchMusic Video Awards (MMVAs).

-The Social premiered on September 2, 2013 with Lui as co-host alongside Melissa Grelo, Cynthia Loyst and Traci Melchor.
+The Social premiered on September 2, 2013, with Lui as co-host alongside Melissa Grelo, Cynthia Loyst and Traci Melchor.
 The show airs daily at 1 p.m. on CTV.

 Lui participated in the 2015 edition of Canada Reads, where she advocated for Raziel Reid's novel When Everything Feels Like the Movies.

+Lainey made her acting debut on Murdoch Mysteries, season 18, episode 12, as Gail, a gossip columnist, who attended the grand opening of the Royal Ontario Museum.